lvgl/lv_port_pc_visual_studio/README.md

 ## How to Clone

-This repos contains other, necessary LittleVGL software repositories as [git sub-modules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-Those sub-modules are not pulled in with the basic git clone command and they will be needed.
-There are a couple of ways to pull in those submodules.
+This repository contains other, necessary LittleVGL software repositories as [git sub-modules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Those sub-modules are not pulled in with the normal git clone command and they will be needed.
+There are a couple of techniques to pull in the submodules.

 ### Everything at Once

-This command will clone this top level repo and all submodules in a single step.
+This command will clone the lv_sim_visual_studio_sdl repository and all submodules in a single step.

 ```
 git clone --recurse-submodules https://github.com/lvgl/lv_sim_visual_studio_sdl.git
 ```

-### Main Repo First, Sub-modules Second
+### Main Repository First, Sub-modules Second

-If you've already cloned the main repo you can pull in the sub-modules with a second command.
+If you've already cloned the main repository you can pull in the sub-modules with a second command.
 Both commands are shown below.

 ```
 git clone https://github.com/lvgl/lv_sim_visual_studio_sdl.git